zubinchopra/portaldocs/portal-sdk/generated/top-extensions-dialogs.md

 If you want to provide context to which the dialog applies, maybe you're confirming a delete of a certain item.
 That is possible by specifying a `string | FxElement` which either captures the `cssSelector` or, in the case of `FxElement`, the element of the control or `div`.

-In the following example, the `fxClick` creates a `FxElement` and sends it as a parameter to the fxClick handler.
+In the following example, the `fxClick` creates an `FxElement` and sends it as a parameter to the `fxClick` handler.

 ```typescript